chrisKoeh/py-system-tests/README.md

 ```
 For now retry and timeout is reduced to the `execute` task of testcases.
 It is not checked for Testsuites or `prepare` and `teardown` of Testcases.
 ### Sub testcases
-It might desirable to call one testcase just with different parameters.
+It might be desirable to call one testcase just with different parameters.
 This can be done by using sub testcases, therefore when adding the testcase to the testsuite a list of parameters needs to be given.
 The count of list elements then defines also the count of sub testcases, eg. looking at an excerpt of `examples/main.py`:
 ```
 T.add_test_case(HttpGetTestCase("Http get"), [
     {"host":"ipv6.google.com", "redundant_param":5},